pagkly/Zed/Investopedia3/Understanding Payments.md

 ## Understanding Payment

-Today's monetary system allows for payments to be made with [currency](https://www.investopedia.com/terms/c/currency.asp).
+Today's monetary system allows for payments to be made with [[currency]](https://www.investopedia.com/terms/c/currency.asp).
 Currency, which has simplified the means of economic transactions, provides a convenient medium through which payments can be made, and it can also be easily stored.

-Before the widespread use of currency and other payment methods, [barter payments](https://www.investopedia.com/terms/b/barter.asp) were used in which one product or service was exchanged for another.
-For example, if an egg farmer [with a large surplus](https://www.investopedia.com/video/play/producer-surplus/) of eggs wanted milk, the farmer would need to find a dairy farmer who would be willing to take eggs as payment for milk.
+Before the widespread use of currency and other payment methods, [[barter payments]](https://www.investopedia.com/terms/b/barter.asp) were used in which one product or service was exchanged for another.
+For example, if an egg farmer [[with a large surplus]](https://www.investopedia.com/video/play/producer-surplus/) of eggs wanted milk, the farmer would need to find a dairy farmer who would be willing to take eggs as payment for milk.

 In this case, if a suitable dairy farmer weren't found in time, not only would the egg farmer not get the milk, but the eggs would spoil, becoming worthless.
 Currency, on the other hand, maintains its value over time.
 However, bartering is still practiced today when companies want to exchange services between one another.